 If the hydrocele is large, and the doctor cannot feel your testicle (testis), the fluid may be drained with a needle and syringe.
 (This is helped by injecting local anaesthetic into the overlying skin to make the procedure painless.)
 Once the fluid is removed, your testes can then be examined more easily.

-Sometimes an ultrasound scan of your testes will be advised.
+Sometimes your clinician may ask you to have an ultrasound scan of your testes.
 This can check your testes to make sure there is no underlying cause for the hydrocele.

 What are the treatments for hydrocele?

 In adults, if the hydrocele causes no symptoms, one option is simply to leave it alone.
+You can use a support to be more comfortable.
 If it becomes larger or troublesome, you can always change your mind and have treatment.

 The fluid can be drained easily with a needle and syringe.
 However, following this procedure, it is common for the sac of the hydrocele to refill with fluid within a few months.
 Draining every now and then may be suitable though, if you are not fit for surgery or if you do not want an operation.